-Take a moment to quiet your heart before the Lord and commit yourself to walk in step with Him today or even this hour.
-Ask Him to show you where there have been influences that are not beneficial to your relationship with Him or where you have been standing or even sitting in the ways of the world.
+Take a moment to quiet your heart before the Lord and commit yourself to walking in step with Him today or even this hour.
+Use the space below to write a prayer.
+Ask Him to show you where there have been influences that are not beneficial to your relationship with Him or when you have been standing or even sitting in the ways of the world.